 The yellow Chartreuse and the Cappelletti amaro are less flexible.
 The first is the sibling to the famous green Chartreuse, though it’s a bit sweeter and has a different botanical blend.
 Similarly, the bold and assertively smoky rhubarb-based liqueur from Cappelletti doesn’t have a lot of analogues on the market.

 With so many intense liquors going into the drink, it looks like it would be overbearing.
 However, everything is balanced out with passion fruit syrup and lemon juice for sweetness and tartness, making this a vaguely Tiki-oriented cocktail.
 Layering the drink over a mountain of crushed ice just adds to the tropical flair.

-- 1 oz Hamilton Jamaican pot-still gold rum
+- 1 ounce Hamilton Jamaican pot-still gold rum

 - 6 dashes Angostura bitters

 Add the first six ingredients to a footed pilsner glass over pebble ice and swizzle.

 Add the bitters and Lemon Hart 151 rum to top.